 - Attacking independence of the spouse: Independence is the key hindrance in the way of an abuser.
 Initially, an abuser may try to thwart the independence of the spouse through tactical ways.
 He may convince her not to overexert herself while taking care of the house and job together.
 Later, he may ask her accounts for expenses, both small and large.
 Or he may allocate a very small amount for monthly expenses, which can cause unwanted stress to the wife.
 This kind of financial abuse puts unwanted strain on the victim and leaves them at the mercy of the abuser

-- Exhibit controlling behaviour: Controlling behaviour plants the seed of problem and doubts in a couple’s life.
-Your every move, every expense, every word is scrutinised and controlled by the abusive partner.
+- Controlling behavior: Controlling behavior plants the seed of problems and doubts in a couple’s life.
+Your every move, every expense, every word is scrutinized and controlled by the abusive partner.
 At times, situations even become too difficult when the victim fails to ‘open up’ to her family or friends even over phone calls.
 The ordeal continues when the abuser tries to impose controls over finances and expenditures.
 When the budget shifts a little or things don’t go his way, anger and rage can create unwanted problems.
-Jealousy also plants controlling behaviour.
-If an abusive partner thinks that a victim is not faithful and talks freely to the opposite sex, then also he may put a check on mobile messages and call records, which again pulls the victim back in their own shell
+Jealousy also plants the seed of controlling behavior.
+If an abusive partner thinks that a victim is not faithful and talks freely to the opposite sex, then he also may put a check on mobile messages and call records, which again pulls the victim back in their own shell

 What are the causes of abuse in a relationship?

-- Take entitlement of the spouse quite seriously: Many abusive husbands feel ‘entitled’ to their spouses and interpret this as a favoured ground to control their self-esteem, financial independence and inflict violence.
+- Taking entitlement of the spouse quite seriously: Many abusive husbands feel ‘entitled’ to their spouses and interpret this as a favored ground to control their self-esteem, financial independence and inflict violence.
 As per the societal belief, they feel they should have the power and control over their partner which will give them an upper hand in the marriage

-So, after knowing the ins and outs of abuse in a relationship, it is the right time to take a call on where your relationship is leading.
-If you feel that the abuser is trying to curb you into a vicious cycle of negativity and problems in a relationship, then help is on hand here at Bonobology.com.
-Our panel of expert counsellors is there to help you identify, overcome and recover from abusive relationships.
-So, open up and make a difference in your life.Published in
+So, after knowing the ins and outs of what is abuse in a relationship, it is the right time to take a call on where your relationship is leading.
+If you feel that the abuser is trying to curb you into a vicious cycle of negativity and problems in a relationship, then help is on hand here at Bonobology.